 This course is designed to introduce students to concepts in journalism, designed around individual interests and practical application in writing for the newspaper and/or broadcasting.
 Similar to other self-designed internships, students will, with the help of a faculty adviser, determine specific goals that pertain to their area of interest for their time in the internship, including designing assignments with objectives that will help measure their success in meeting their goals during the semester.
 Areas of interest that students may pursue may include but are not limited to reporting journalism, sports-broadcast journalism, review journalism, investigative journalism, etc. This is a course for those who are serious about authentic journalism and/or broadcasting and learning what it takes to be a Christian journalist in today's world, with opportunity for real-world application through writing for a student newspaper and/or student broadcasting.
-(0.5 credits per term, 1 credit per semester)
+(1 credit)